JoannaSendecka/training_material_Parul-Joanna/README.md

 <section>

-Hello and welcome to our @tutor workshop!
+Hello and welcome to our How to boost your career utilising Open Science tools workshop!
 We are very happy to have you here.

-This is the @edition edition of this workshop, jointly organised by your organisation and ELIXIR.
+This is the  1st edition edition of this workshop, jointly organised by Scilifelab DC and ELIXIR.

 <img src="./images/4163666.jpg" width="350" align="center"/>